Eduard Shifrin: Philanthropy

 In 2003 he financed the reconstruction of the oldest synagogue in Kyiv and Jewish educational center dedicated to his late father.
 He also co-sponsored the construction of synagogues in Moscow, Volgograd, and Zaporozhye.
 He sponsors over 60 Chabad educational classes for children.
 He served as regional vice-president of the World Jewish Congress.
+In May 2025 he was elected as vice-president of World Jewish Congress from Ukraine.